 - 1/2 tsp fresh lemon juice

 Make the dough

 - Beat together at medium speed the butter, brown sugar, and molasses until fluffy, for about 4 minutes.
 Beat in egg yolks, combine the flour, cinnamon, allspice, baking soda, cloves, and salt.
 Sift the flour mixture directly into the butter mixture.
 Reduce the mixer speed and mix at medium speed until combined.
 Gather dough into a ball, it will be soft.
-Form dough into 6 disks, wrap in plastic, and refrigerate overnight.1 1/2 cup unsalted butter, 1 1/2 cup brown sugar, 1 1/2 cup molasses, 4 each egg yolks, 4 1/2 cup all-purpose flour, 4 tsp ginger, 4 tsp cinnamon, 2 tsp allspice, 1/2 tsp cloves, 1 tbsp baking soda
+Form dough into 6 disks, wrap in plastic, and refrigerate overnight.1 1/2 cup butter, unsalted, 1 1/2 cup brown sugar, 1 1/2 cup molasses, 4 each egg yolks, 4 1/2 cup all-purpose flour, 4 tsp ginger, ground, 4 tsp cinnamon, ground, 2 tsp allspice ground, 1/2 tsp cloves, 1 tbsp baking soda

 Cut the cookies

 - Working with one dough disk at a time, keeping the rest chilled, roll dough on a lightly floured surface into ¼ inch thickness.
 Use a knife cut dough into 2 x 4 inches rectangular cookies.